-The Dordogne River Valley is a rich brew of natural and man-made beauty.
+The Dordogne River Valley is a delicious brew, blending natural and man-made beauty.
 Walnut orchards, tobacco plants, sunflowers, and cornfields carpet the valley, while stone fortresses patrol the cliffs above.
 The joys of the Dordogne include rock-sculpted villages, fertile farms surrounding I-should-retire-here cottages, memory-card-gobbling vistas, lazy canoe rides, and a local cuisine worth loosening your belt for.
-But its big draw is its amazing cache of prehistoric artifacts.
+It also boasts an amazing cache of prehistoric artifacts.
 Limestone caves decorated with prehistoric artwork litter the Dordogne region.

 At a Glance